seanmarcia/Scraping/nokogiri/nokogiri.md

 	Installing RDoc documentation for nokogiri-1.4.4...

 !SLIDE bullets incremental
 ## If you use Nokogiri you will use xpath extensively.
-Here are some basics for selecting info##
+Here are some basics for selecting info:##
 * Selects the root node => /
 * Selects all in the document that match => //
 * Selects the current node => .